 We support each other on a day-to-day basis in the work that we do in order to improve relationships and improve lives.

 Caroline studied Psychology at Queen Margaret University with a key interest in counselling.
 She has also worked as a young person befriender, building confidence and interpersonal skills.
 Caroline first joined the SCCR as the administrator where in a very demanding role she honed her skills to provide support to the line management and team in the development of the SCCR services.
 In March 2015 Caroline successfully progressed into the current role of SCCR Events’ Organiser.
-In this role Caroline is looking forward to continuing to deliver events across Scotland as a means of early intervention which improves relationships and lives, and ultimately reduces youth homelessness.
+In this role Caroline delivers a range of events across Scotland to young people, parents/carers and those supporting them as a means of early intervention which improves relationships and lives, and ultimately reduces youth homelessness.

 Duncan is a qualified trainer and has worked in a variety of roles within the third sector for many years, working and managing projects related to the employability of ex-offenders and young people at risk of offending.
 Duncan’s last position saw him involved in workforce development, designing and delivering staff development programmes and performance management workshops.
 As the SCCR’s Trainer, Duncan delivers Conflict Resolution training to those who work with young people and families and to young people and families across Scotland.

 Andrew BoydMEDIATION AND CONFLICT RESOLUTION ADVISOR Scottish Centre for Conflict Resolution firstname.lastname@example.org